 Boats and Charters

 Pacific Whale Foundation.
 With a fleet of nine boats, this nonprofit organization pioneered whale-watching back in 1979.
 The crew (including a certified marine biologist) offers insights into whale behavior and suggests ways for you to help save marine life worldwide.
 One of the best things about these trips is the underwater hydrophone that allows you to listen to the whales sing.
 Trips meet at the organization's store, which sells whale paraphernalia.
-You'll be sharing the boat with about 100 people in stadium-style seating, but once you catch sight of the wildlife up close, you can't help but be thrilled.
+You'll share the boat with about 100 people in stadium-style seating.
+If you prefer a smaller crowd, book the speedy raft cruises instead.
 612 Front St., Lahaina, HI, 96793.
 808/249–8811. www.pacificwhale.org.

 - Fodor's 100 Hotel Awards: Check out the winners of 2013

 - Weekend Getaways: Fodor's Recommends the Best Weekend Escapes in the US

 - Great American Vacation: Find Your Next U.S. Trip with Fodor's